opooladz/Gamma-VAE/README.md

 ![download](https://github.com/opooladz/Gamma-VAE/assets/16969636/dda25861-178b-4537-9142-15f64559e737)

 note i did not decay lr of optimizer or do anything fancy. the results in the paper were better due to these adjustments but this will give a good base proof of concept.

+## architecure changes

+1D conv for encoder and 1D deconv for decoder will improve these results a bit